3Communities Building Youth Futures Project Manager

 - Understanding of anti-oppressive practice and social justice principles

-The Community Outreach Program Manager reports directly to the Executive Director, who is responsible for establishing general goals, objectives and expectations for the position and managing performance through regular check-ins and evaluations.
-The employee is expected to meet the responsibilities of the position by following established practices and procedures, and is expected to consult with the appropriate personnel when instructions or information provided is unclear.
+The employee is expected to meet the responsibilities of the position by following established practices and procedures and is expected to consult with the appropriate personnel when instructions or information provided is unclear.
 The employee is expected to establish priorities and schedules to ensure work commitments are met.

-The Community Outreach Program Manager represents BYTE – Empowering Youth Society in communities and the general public.
-The Community Outreach Manager is expected to be mindful of the ways in which their behaviour can impact communities and relationships.
-Poor communication skills or delays in responding to inquiries can impact the reputation of BYTE with the public.
+The CBYF Project Manager represents BYTE – Empowering Youth Society, the CBYF Initiative and it’s partners in communities and to the general public.
+The Project Manager is expected to be mindful of the ways in which their behaviour can impact communities and relationships.
+Strong communication skills and the ability to consistently and positively represent the Initiative is imperative to the success of the project.

-The Community Outreach Program Manager, in collaboration with the Executive Director, is responsible for performance managing and mentoring the Community Outreach Coordinator, as well as the on-call facilitation team, volunteers on tours and occasionally volunteers or student interns in the office.
+The CBYF Project Manager, in collaboration with the Partnership Table and Manager of Special Projects, is responsible for performance managing and mentoring the Project Coordinator as well as the youth interns for this initiative.

-This position is located in a open office environment, as well as in many community venues around Yukon Territory, Northwest Territories and areas of Northern British Columbia.
+This position is located in an open office environment and may involve travel to communities throughout Yukon.
+Additionally, this position must work collaboratively with many community partners.
 Due to the nature of the role, the position should expect to work some weekends and overtime hours with a positive and willing attitude.
 The position may experience stress or fatigue as a result of demands.

-Mandatory confidentiality is a condition of employment for all personnel.
-Failure to meet this requirement could result in dismissal.
+Mandatory confidentiality is a condition of employment of all personnel.
+A vulnerable sector check is also mandatory.